World

 Anyway, as this is my final email from India, I wish to offer

-to everyone what I have learnt about World Poverty and what
+to everyone what I have learned about world poverty and what

 kick it off the planet.